RahulVadhyar/Chronos/README.md

 * ### Are there any projects that use this library as an example? ### Currently my [game](https://github.com/RahulVadhyar/StreetChase.git) is used as a test bed and is developed simultaenously.
 As of now, no other project uses this to the best of my knowledge.

+* ### Does the editor have the same feature set across Linux and Windows? ### No. However the only thing that is missing is the multi viewports(windows) feature.
+This is due to lack of support from ImGui(the GUI library I am using for this) due to no easy way to do this in X11 and wayland.
+While X11 is supported to an extent by ImGui for this, its extremely buggy and I cannot support it.
+However, this is the only feature missing and all other features are fully supported.
+This limitation will not affect 90% of use cases